melissa-feeney/se_project_coffeeshop/README.md

 ## Plan on improving the project

--Add additional images
+*Add additional images
--Add additional animations and/or hover effects
+*Add additional animations and/or hover effects